FREE Overview - Safeguarding Adults at Risk (ONLINE)

 Approximately 1 - 2 hours.
 The length of time taken depends entirely on how quickly you can study and absorb the material.
 You can proceed as quickly or slowly as you like.

-NOTE: There is a limited number of ONLINE registrations available so register early by contacting Support Staffordshire's Training Team on 01785 413162 or email firstname.lastname@example.org.
+NOTE: There is a limited number of ONLINE registrations available so register early by emailing Support Staffordshire's Training Team at firstname.lastname@example.org.